 Buying a boat is likely one of the most exciting days of your life.
 Boat owners laughingly say the word actually stands for Bust Out Another Thousand because of the costs associated with owning a water vehicle.
-When you buy the right boat though, you can easily afford all the costs of owning and maintaining it.
+When you buy the right boat though, you can easily afford all the costs of owning and maintaining it, check out more options at Merritt Supply first.
 Whether you shop online, look at vehicles for sale in a local marina or want to buy one brand new from a local shop, there are three things you should look at that other boat owners may not necessarily mention.

 In the same way that you maintain your car, you need to maintain your boat.
 While it may not require regular oil changes and fluid top offs, you do need to regular maintenance checks every few months.
 Check the hull for signs of holes or damage, ensure that the engine runs properly and pay special attention to any signs of rust.
 Before you put your boat away from the winter, winterize it properly.
 You should also do a full inspection before you take that boat out on the water for the first time the following season.

 Many boat owners do not talk about how much they spend on storage fees every year.
 Depending on where you live and how often you use that boat, you might save money storing it at home.
 Keeping it in your garage lets you protect it from weather hazards and have it on hand every time you want to hit the water.
 If you do need to store it, consider storing it in a storage facility instead of at a marina.
 Many of these facilities offer both indoor and outdoor storage options that cost much less than what marinas charge.